nauam/Courses/docs/manual/project-settings.md

 ### Default Node Executor Configuration

-When QW Control executes a command on a node, it does so via a "Node Executor".
+When Rundeck executes a command on a node, it does so via a "Node Executor".
 The most common built-in Node Executor is the "SSH" implementation, which uses SSH to connect to the remote node, however other implementations can be used.